RohitWani-1492/Document-RAG/README.md

 3. When you ask a question:
 4. Relevant chunks are retrieved using similarity search.
 5. Context + your question are passed to the LLM.
-6.The chatbot generates a contextual answer.
+6. The chatbot generates a contextual answer.

 ## Demo Screenshot